Photo by Andrea Piacquadio on Pexels.com

 3. Use all available channels and repeat your message regularly

 How often have you heard a project manager say “I sent out an email” after being admonished for not communicating?
-Of course he sent out an email.
+Of course, he sent out an email.
 But in this attention-starved culture, an email doesn’t cut it.
 Kim Kardashian knows this.
-That is why her team broadcasts her message across traditional media like television, radio, and print, but also effectively uses new media channels, like Facebook, Twitter, MySpace, and a blog.
-Check out her Twitter page–with 9.5 million followers and counting, she’s doing something right.
+That is why her team broadcasts her message across traditional media like television, radio, and print, but also effectively uses new media channels, like Facebook, Twitter, Instagram, and a blog. .

 If you want people to hear your message, be it the value of a new ERP implementation, adopting a social media platform, or launching a new product in the market, you have to use all the channels available to you, and you have to repeat yourself until you see a visible groundswell of dialog.
 Kim’s messages are about attention, not transformation, but if you don’t get people’s attention about the transformation, then you will never start the transformation.
 Good managers need to start with marketing and communications plans that understand where their audience seeks information.
 They need to be ready to be discovered at the right time, in the right circumstance, with messages that reinforce the needs, the expectations, but most importantly, the value they bring to their audience.